Soil Testing & Preparation

 Successful crops and gardens start with healthy soil.
 Farmers and gardeners who take the time to educate themselves about the nutrient and fertility levels of their soil, and to correct problems before they plant, save money and time and ultimately have healthier plants.
 This page provides information about soil tests and amendments for the home and commercial gardeners, including composting.

-- Soil Preparation and Planting Procedures for Ornamental Plants in the Landscape
+- Care of Ornamental Plants in the Landscape

 - Soil Salinity Testing, Data Interpretation and Recommendations